Crazy Over Dogs - All Dogs Matter

 How The Myth Began:

 This myth came about because dog owners observed their pets vomiting after eating grass.
-They therefore assumed that the dogs done this action intentionally.
+They assumed that the dogs did this action intentionally.

 The Facts of This Myth: